 Costa Rica is one of the most beautiful sanctuary for biodiversity in the world and its richest.
-Indeed, this small country hosts 5% of all known species on earth, i.e. one out of twenty.
+Indeed, this small country hosts 5% of all known species on earth, i.e. 1 out of 20.

 DISCOVERING LANGKAWI WITH IRSHAD MOBARAK [2x45’]

 A naturalist haven